Volkswagen Taos: North America

 Volkswagen's Digital Cockpit system is standard on all trims, replacing the physical instrument cluster dials with a reconfigurable 12.3-inch display.
 The Taos can function as a Wi-Fi hotspot and is available with a wireless charge pad.
 All but the base model feature an 8.0-inch touchscreen and the latest MIB3 infotainment software.
 Volkswagen sells the Taos in S, SE, and SEL trims.

-The Taos for the Mexican market is powered by a 1.4-liter 4-cylinder turbocharged gasoline engine from the Volkswagen EA211 TSI engine family paired with a 6-speed automatic transmission.
+The Taos for the Mexican market is powered by a 1.4-litre, four-cylinder turbocharged petrol engine from the Volkswagen EA211 TSI engine family, paired with a 6-speed automatic transmission.
 The 1.4 TSI engine produces 150 PS and 25.5 kgm of torque.
 In Mexico, the Taos is available in Trendline, Comfortline, and Highline trims.
 All trims are only available in FWD drivetrain configuration.

+Facelift

+For the 2025 model year, the Taos received a mid-cycle refresh in North America, with updated bodywork, a revised 1.5-litre turbocharged engine making 174 hp, and an 8-speed automatic transmission now standard on all models.

 South America

 Introduced on 13 October 2020, the vehicle is also sold as the Taos with an identical styling to the North American Taos.
 For this market, the vehicle is produced in General Pacheco plant in Argentina.
 It occupies a segment between the T-Cross and Tiguan.
 It is the first C-segment SUV made in Argentina.
-Instead of the TSI Evo engine, the Argentinian-built Taos is powered by a 1.4-liter 4-cylinder TSI gasoline engine producing 150 hp and 25.5 kgm which is sourced from the São Carlos engine plant in Brazil and supports flex fuel.
+Instead of the TSI Evo engine, the Argentinian-built Taos is powered by a 1.4-litre 4-cylinder TSI petrol engine producing 150 hp and 25.5 kgm which is sourced from the São Carlos engine plant in Brazil and supports flex fuel.
 The engine is coupled with a 6-speed automatic transmission.

-As of 2022, the Argentine version contains 20% locally-made parts.
+As of 2022, the Argentine version contains 20% locally made parts.
 70% of its production is exported.

 Russia

 The Russian-market Taos was announced on 4 March 2021.
 It is assembled in Nizhny Novgorod by GAZ alongside the similar Škoda Karoq.
-As the result, the Taos for the Russian market uses an identical rear quarter panel and chassis from the Karoq, making it shorter in length and wheelbase compared to the Americas-market Taos and the Chinese-market Tharu, and requiring a different tailgate panel, rear taillights and rear bumper to be installed.
+As a result, the Taos for the Russian market uses an identical rear quarter panel and chassis from the Karoq, making it shorter in length and wheelbase compared to the Americas-market Taos and the Chinese-market Tharu, and requiring a different tailgate panel, rear taillights and rear bumper to be installed.

-Engine options available are 1.6-litre MPI producing 110 hp and 1.4-litre TSI producing 150 hp.
+Engine options available are a 1.6-litre MPI producing 110 hp and 1.4-litre TSI producing 150 hp.
 The base engine comes with a 5-speed manual or 6-speed automatic transmission and front-wheel drive, while the TSI is mated to either an 8-speed automatic for the FWD version or a 7-speed DSG transmission with 4Motion AWD.
 The range will include Respect, Status and Exclusive trim levels.